Whole Systems Approach

 From 2015 they collaborated extensively to revolutionise how we tackle the complex problem of obesity to create the Whole Systems Approach.
 This approach incorporates local stakeholders in the decision-making process and allows for flexibility to provide more bespoke services for communities.

-Why use the Whole Systems Approach?
+Why use the Whole

-Many local, national & international public health teams are now implementing a systems approach (which may also be known as a Whole Systems Approach or a systems-based approach) to create healthier [weight] environments in their local area.
+Many local, national and international public health teams are now implementing a systems approach (which may also be known as a Whole Systems Approach or a systems-based approach) to create healthier [weight] environments in their local area.

 Why Us?

-Paul Gately on the Whole Systems Approach to Obesity
+Whole Systems Approach to Obesity

 What does this new research mean for Public Health policies on obesity?